 Marginally larger training/consultancy costs may be considered, but only in exceptional cases where it can be demonstrated that additional grant funding is necessary for the project to proceed.

 The maximum project cost, intervention rate and grant is as follows:

-Total project cost Maximum Grant £10,001 - £100,000 ex. reclaimable VAT £25,000
+Total project cost Maximum Grant (up to)

+£10,001 - £100,000 Maximum 50% but capped at

+excluding. reclaimable VAT £25,000